FTarfasse/quick-perf-wiki/SQL-annotations.md

 | comment | String |Comment why like with leading wildcard is enabled|      -         |

 ## @ExpectJdbcBatching(batchSize=0)
-Indicates disabling of JDBC batching.
+Indicate disabling of JDBC batching.

 # Recommended method annotations